 As expected, the Bank of Canada has left its overnight target rate unchanged at 0.25 percent.
-It’s been maintained at this record low since March 2020, when COVID-19 was first declared a global pandemic to help spur the economy as large parts of it remained in lockdown or operating under extreme restrictions in 2020 and the beginning of 2021.
+The Bank of Canada interest rate has been maintained at this record low since March 2020, when COVID-19 was first declared a global pandemic to help spur the economy as large parts of it remained in lockdown or operating under extreme restrictions in 2020 and the beginning of 2021.

 The Bank also announced it will continue its quantitative easing (QE) program, at a target pace of $3 billion per week, to reinforce the Bank’s efforts to prop up Canada’s economy.